 Your treatment can include physiotherapy exercises for frozen shoulder pain that are designed for your specific needs.

-Is Physiotherapy for Frozen Shoulders Effective or Not?
+Is Physio for Frozen Shoulders Effective or Not?

 Yes!
 Physiotherapy is an effective treatment for frozen shoulder pain.
 It can reduce the need for surgery and can speed up the recovery process.
 If you are suffering with pain and stiffness in your shoulders, it’s time to see a physiotherapist in Mississauga.